Federal judge issues order blocking Trump effort to expand speedy deportations of migrants

 The effort has triggered lawsuits by the American Civil Liberties Union and immigrant rights groups.

-Cobb, an appointee of former President Joe Biden, didn't question the constitutionality of the expedited removal statute, or its application at the border.
+Cobb, who was nominated by Democratic President Joe Biden, didn't question the constitutionality of the expedited removal statute, or its application at the border.

 “It merely holds that in applying the statute to a huge group of people living in the interior of the country who have not previously been subject to expedited removal, the Government must afford them due process,” she wrote.